Last Updated on February 14, 2021 by Julia Wilson

 - Severity: Mild to moderate

 - Toxic properties: Insoluble calcium oxalates

-Chinese evergreen is a herbaceous perennial which is native to China.
+Chinese evergreen (Aglaonema spp.) is a herbaceous perennial which is native to China.
 The plant is popular as an indoor plant due to its variety of patterned leaves which vary between the 24 Aglaonema species.

 - Pawing at the mouth

 - Oral irritation

 - Edema (swelling) of the mouth, tongue and lips

 - Difficulty breathing due to inflammation and swelling